 The following guidelines are intended for those who will be posting on behalf of Heidelberg University; however, they are also helpful for anyone utilizing social media in any capacity.

 Think twice before posting: There is no privacy within the realm of social media.
 Anything posted on the Web and/or through a social media site becomes public.
 Search engines can turn up posts years after they are published.
 Furthermore, the Library of Congress is archiving tweets to keep a record of history.
 If you wouldn’t feel comfortable saying something in a conference or to a member of the media, chances are you should not post it online either.
-If you are unsure whether or not you should post something, or how you should respond to a comment please contact the social media coordinator.
+If you are unsure whether or not you should post something, or how you should respond to a comment please contact the office of Marketing & Communication Services

 Strive for accuracy: Be sure you have all of your facts straight prior to posting something through a social media site.
 Carefully review all content for spelling, grammatical errors, etc. It reflects very poorly on the institution to have errors in posts.